 Many typical Hungarian dishes use paprika as a seasoning – from the famous Goulash (Gulyásleves in Hungarian) to Paprikash to Halászlé (Fishermen’s soup).

-So if you want a souvenir to remember the tasty foods you have tried in Budapest or want to buy something for something that loves to cook, look no further than Paprika!
+So if you want a souvenir to remember the tasty foods you have tried in Budapest, want to buy something for something that loves to cook, or are just not sure what to buy in Hungary, look no further than Paprika!

 Central Market Hall is the place to go for this tasty Budapest souvenir, and you can even get sweet and spicy versions.